 If we start with the Fano plane (or any other $3$-regular $3$-uniform non-bipartite hypergraph), we obtain a $2$-regular $3$-uniform hypergraph, which needs a weight set of at least $\{1,2,3\}$ on the edges to properly color the vertices.

-On the other hand, this construction can not give us non-trivial examples for $r$-unform hypergraphs with $r\ge 4$.
-Thomassen shows in~\cite{T} that all $r$-uniform $r$-regular hypergraphs are bipartite for $r\ge 4$, leaving open the possibility of a vertex coloring edge weighting from the set $\{1,2\}$.
+On the other hand, this construction cannot give us non-trivial examples for $r$-uniform hypergraphs with $r\ge 4$.
+Thomassen shows in~\cite{T} that all $r$-uniform $r$-regular hypergraphs are bipartite for $r\ge 4$, leaving open the possibility of a vertex coloring edge weighting from the set $\{1,2\}$ for such graphs.